 Textiles should work with your skin and help protect it from harm, not promote harmful conditions.

 The best textiles for your skin are the ones that don’t trap moisture.
 Sweat-wicking fabrics, like those in your workout gear, have the ability to disperse moisture.
 Wicking technology applied to bedding is one of the goals of Nollapelli fabrics.
-Using state of the art fibers and novel construction methods, Nollapelli fabrics provide the ultimate in comfort while maintaining optimal moisture, temperature and friction conditions for healthy skin.
+Using state of the art fibers and novel construction methods, Nollapelli fabrics provide the ultimate in bedding comfort while maintaining optimal moisture, temperature and friction conditions for healthy skin.